phinolex/Tap-Tap-Adventure/README.md

 ## Running Tap Tap Adventure

 Running the server is as easy as 1, 2, 3.
+Mostly.
 I'm not kidding.

 First, you must `clone` the repository.
 There's really no way around it, you kinda need the source to run it, y'know?

 ###### Step 1 - Install the dependencies

 `sudo npm install -d`

+- Install MySQL
+- Create Schema
+- Create TTA user and grant permissions on Schema
+- Run tools/database.sql

+Copy `config.json-dist` and save as `config.json`

+Udpdate mysqlUser and mysqlPassword

 ###### Step 2 - Run the server